Thailand Digital Nomad Visa Guide (2024)

 Thailand has been fighting unhealthy levels of PM2.5 concentration in the air for a long time.

-Unfortunately, it looks like it is losing the battle at the moment because the authorities advise citizens to work from home and leave their homes only if necessary.
+Unfortunately, it looks like it is losing the battle at the moment because the pollution levels are so high that sometimes the authorities advise citizens to work from home and leave their homes only if necessary.

-Therefore, if you choose to live in the central and northern parts of the country, prepare yourself for bad air quality, especially during the dry season, which lasts from December to February.
+Therefore, if you choose to live in the central and northern parts of the country, prepare yourself for bad air quality, especially during the dry season — from December to February.

 The only options during the peak of air pollution are to: